im-nsk/Building-an-Automated-Weather-Data-Pipeline-with-Airflow-From-Ingestion-to-Data-Warehouse/README.md

 The necessary credentials such as the host name, port number, database name, username, and password are retrieved from the configuration file (config_file.ini).
 If getting error, go with normal variable-value things.
 Establish Connection with redshift and create schema to store data.

-*Make sure to provide the correct credentials and have the necessary permissions to access the data warehouse: access key, secret key.
+*Make sure to provide the correct credentials and have the necessary permissions to access the data warehouse.

 # data_pipeline.py
 Import the necessary modules and classes from Airflow and other libraries.